Shay-Sh/BizOSV1/PLAN_STATUS.md

 ## Notes
 - Successfully deployed to Vercel
 - Supabase integration with Vercel completed
-- Need to fix authentication flow routing
+- Replaced Clerk authentication with native Supabase Auth for better integration
+- Created custom sign-in/sign-up forms using Supabase Auth

 ## Last Updated
 <!-- Will be updated with each status change -->